Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

 \subsection{Setup}

 \textbf{\underline{Workflow of our evaluation.}}

-We conduct a systematic experimental study of agent memory mechanisms along three dimensions: (1) we collect and reimplement 10 representative methods within the unified framework described in Section~\ref{sec:generic}; (2) we perform a comprehensive evaluation on two widely-used long-term memory benchmarks using multiple complementary metrics; (3) we carry out multi-dimensional analyses to assess architectural trade-offs and robustness, covering token cost efficiency, ground-truth position sensitivity, context scalability, and LLM backbone dependence.
+We conduct a systematic experimental study of agent memory mechanisms along three dimensions: \revise{(1) we collect and reimplement 12 representative methods within the unified framework described in Section~\ref{sec:generic};} \revise{(2) we perform a comprehensive evaluation on two widely-used long-term conversational memory benchmarks and an agentic memory benchmark using multiple complementary metrics;} (3) we carry out multi-dimensional analyses to assess architectural trade-offs and robustness, \revise{covering token cost and retrieval latency efficiency}, ground-truth position sensitivity, context scalability, and LLM backbone dependence.

-\textbf{\underline{Benchmark Datasets.}} We employ two benchmark datasets, LOCOMO and LONGMEMEVAL, to evaluate the performance of each memory mechanism.
-Both datasets are designed to assess long-term conversational memory capabilities but represent two distinct interaction scenarios: LOCOMO is grounded in dialogues between two human users, whereas LONGMEMEVAL is based on user--AI interactions.